Local land charges

 Local search forms

-PLEASE NOTE: With effect from 1st August 2017 we will no longer accept requests for local authority searches in paper format.
-All requests should be submitted via email (including a copy of a Land Registry plan with the area of interest outlined in red) to email@example.com When your request is received an email confirmation will be sent to the address shown on the application forms.
-If you have not heard from us within 5 working days please call 01453 754247
+PLEASE NOTE: We do not accept requests for local authority searches in paper format.
+All requests should be submitted via email (including a copy of a Land Registry plan with the area of interest outlined in red) to firstname.lastname@example.org When your request is received an email confirmation will be sent to the address shown on the application forms.
+If you have not heard from us within 5 working days please email us.

 - CON29 - Enquiries of Local Authority - For example road schemes, local plan designations and building regulations.